http-builder-ng/http-builder-ng/README.md

 Once the pull request has been merged into `master`, checkout the `master` branch and:

 1. Run `./gradlew release` which will check the documented project version against the project version, publish the artifact and the documentation web site.
-You will need to provide (or have configured in your `HOME/.gradle/gradle.properties` file):
+   * You will need to provide (or have configured in your `HOME/.gradle/gradle.properties` file):
      * `user` - the Bintray username
      * `key` - the Bintray key/password
      * `sonotypeUser` - the Sonotype username (from API key)
      * `sonotypePass` - the Sonotype password (from API key)
+   * This step may take some time (on the order of a minute or two depending on server response times).
 2. Manually confirm the publication of the new artifact on the Bintray web site (or the publication will expire) - this step may no longer be needed, but verify anyway.
 3. Run `./gradlew verifyRelease`  to ensure that the artifacts and site have been published (optional but recommended).
 4. A Git tag should be created for the released version.

 The `development` branch may now be used for the next round of development work.

 > NOTE: Since the artifacts must be confirmed and the site may need some installation time, the `verifyRelease` task cannot be combined with the `release` task.
-This requirement may no longer be in place - TBD.

 ## Version Updates